What to expect after G-tube surgery

 At home after surgery

-- It's not uncommon for some children to feel fussy, uncomfortable and disoriented after surgery from the general anesthesia but this usually resolves after 8 to 12 hours.
+- It is common for some children to feel fussy, uncomfortable and confused after surgery from the general anesthesia but this usually resolves after 8 to 12 hours.

-- Many children also may not have an appetite until the morning after surgery, however, most of the time children can restart their postoperative diet as tolerated.
+- Many children also may not have an appetite until the morning after surgery; however, most of the time children can eat food as tolerated after surgery.

-- There are the most commonly used medications to control your child's pain from surgery: acetaminophen (Tylenol), ibuprofen (Advil) and narcotics such as Hycet (hydrocodone-acetaminophen).
-Other alternate options are lidocaine patch and gabapentin.
+- These are the most commonly used medications to control your child's pain from surgery: acetaminophen (Tylenol), ibuprofen (Advil) and prescription pain medications such as Hycet (hydrocodone-acetaminophen).
+Other options are lidocaine patch and gabapentin.

-- We recommend that you first try acetaminophen and ibuprofen before trying any narcotics.
-Of note, some narcotics such as Norco and Hycet contain acetaminophen and thus should not be given within 4 hours after giving acetaminophen.
+- We recommend that you first try acetaminophen and ibuprofen before giving prescription pain medications.
+Of note, some prescription pain medications such as Norco and Hycet contain acetaminophen and thus should not be given within 4 hours after acetaminophen.

 - When is pain concerning?
-If those medications do not control the pain even after you have given them sufficient amount of time to work (1 to 2 hours),please give us a call or call the hospital to page the physician on call.
+If those medications do not control the pain even after you have given them sufficient amount of time to work (1 to 2 hours), please give us a call or call the hospital to page the physician on call.
 During regular hours and after hours, our number is 804-828-3500.
-Postoperative pain may worsen 4 to 6 hours after surgery as the local numbing medication and intravenous medicines wear off.
+Pain after surgery may worsen 4 to 6 hours after surgery as the local numbing medication and intravenous medicines wear off.
 Pain may worsen after physical activities.
 However, the pain should improve gradually.

 - Your child will be prescribed ondansetron (Zofran) to go home with.
 Please give it to your child when your child is nauseated and/or vomits.
-If the nausea or vomiting persists despite the medicine, please hold the tube feed for 2 hours and restart it once it improves.
-If vomiting persists, please call the provider on call.
+If the nausea or vomiting persists even after giving the medicine, please hold the tube feed for 2 hours and restart it once it improves.
+If your child continues to vomit, please call the provider on call.

-- Please only take sponge baths for 2 days after surgery and then they can take full baths.
+- Please only take sponge baths for 2 days after surgery.

 - For the first 2 days, please change the split gauze under the G-tube at least every 8 hours or as necessary to keep the skin dry.
 Please refer to G-tube care for step by step instruction on how to do this.

-- Please resume light activity for 2 days after surgery.
+- Only light activity is recommended for 2 days after surgery.

 - Most children can return to school or day care and resume normal activities several days after surgery.

-- You may be sent home with a tablet or asked to install the VCU Health Anywhere application on your computer to follow up with us closely at home.
+- You may be sent home with a medical tablet or asked to install the Zoom application on your computer or phone to follow up with us closely at home.

-- This will be arranged with your surgeon before the surgery.
-You will be provided with explicit instructions as to how to use them and when to follow up with us (likely few days after surgery).
+- Your virtual appointment will be arranged with your surgeon before the surgery.
+You will be provided with instructions as to how to use the medical tablet or the Zoom application and when to follow up with us (likely few days after surgery).